Summary

 – Planning new hubs in the network (e.g., ‘India’ onAir).

-Pilot Question: Can service-learners collaborate – across courses and semesters – to design & pilot ONE health communication campaign?
+Pilot Question: Can service-learners collaborate – across courses and semesters – to collectively design & pilot ONE health fitness communication campaign?

 GMU Distinguished Professor Gary Kreps led the communication campaign pilot to target ‘Freshman 15’ weight gain.
-Guided by the success factors of VERB. the goal was to make the challenge ‘easy, fun, & popular’ to join.
-Spanning 3 semesters, 4 classes, and 3 professors (2010 – 2011), a group of service-learners completed it.
+Guided by success factors of the VERB campaign, the goal was to make the challenge ‘easy, fun, & popular’ to join.
+Spanning 3 semesters (2010 – 2011), 3 professors teaching 4 classes, offered learners the option to run a series of pilots for-credit.

 COMM 820: One student reviewed the literature on campus fitness competitions.